JoshPattman/goevo/README.md

 ```

 ### Saving and Loading `Genotype`
 If you have just trained a genotype, you may wish to save it.
-Genotypes can be json marshalled und unmarshalled with go's build in json parser.
+Genotypes can be json marshalled und unmarshalled with go's built-in json parser.
 ```go
 // Convert the genotype to a json []byte jsBytes, _ := json.Marshal(genotype)